piface/pifacecad/docs/lirc.rst

 Setting up the Infrared Receiver
 ================================

-.. note:: This is handled by the install script.
+.. note:: This is handled by the installer.
 If you are installing pifacecad then you can skip this section.

 First, install lirc::